Matias0422/quake_log_parse/README.md

 #### Step 5: Run the Docker Container

-Run the Docker container:
+Run the Docker container to start the parser:

 ```bash
 make run-local
 ```

-If you want to run the rspec tests:
+If you want to run the RSpec tests:

 ```bash
 make run-test